ProductResume vs Jobscan, Teal, and Resume Worded for PM Resumes

 - Engineering bullets need to be reframed from "built X" to "identified user need, defined requirements, shipped X"

-- BA work (requirements gathering, stakeholder interviews, UAT) is PM-adjacent and should be credited
+- BA work (requirements gathering, stakeholder interviews, UAT, customer demos) is PM-adjacent and should be credited as PM execution activities

 - Consulting experience (structured problem-solving, stakeholder management) transfers directly